10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Reusable code

-Styles that can be shared should be shared (aka DRY, Don’t Repeat Yourself).
+Styles that can be shared, should be shared (aka DRY, Don’t Repeat Yourself).
 This will make our stylesheets less bloated and prevent the browser from doing the same calculations several times.
 Make good use of Sass placeholders. (also see [Inheritance](#inheritance))

 #### CSS over assets

 Don't add an extra asset if a design element can be translated in the browser using CSS only.
-We'll value graceful degradation over additional HTTP requests.
+We value graceful degradation over additional HTTP requests.

 Very common examples include gradients and triangles.